dotindustries/brease/README.md

 For comprehensive documentation on how to use the brease business rules engine, refer to the [official documentation](https://docs.brease.run).
 It provides detailed explanations, tutorials, and examples to help you integrate and leverage the engine's features effectively.

+The [API docs](https://api.docs.brease.run) provide an overview of the current endpoints and changelog of the OpenAPI specification.

 ## Examples

 The `examples` directory contains several demo applications showcasing the usage of brease with different front-end frameworks.
 Explore these examples to gain a better understanding of how to implement the business rules engine within your own projects.